Randal Kolo Muani: International career

+On 21 November 2023, Kolo Muani scored his first goal for France after the 2022 World Cup in a 2–2 draw away to Greece in UEFA Euro 2024 qualifying.
+On 17 May 2024, he was included in France's squad for UEFA Euro 2024.
+In the round of 16 against Belgium on 1 July, Kolo Muani provoked an own goal after his shot was deflected into the Belgian net by Jan Vertonghen, securing a 1–0 victory that put France in the quarter-finals.
+On 9 July in the semi-finals, Kolo Muani scored the opening goal in a 2–1 defeat to Spain, a header assisted by a cross from Mbappé.
+On 14 October, Kolo Muani scored his first international brace in a 2–1 win over Belgium in the UEFA Nations League.
+He finished 2024 as France's top scorer with six goals to his name.

 Player profile

 Style of play

 Kolo Muani's playing style has drawn comparisons to the legendary French striker Thierry Henry.
 Like Henry, Kolo Muani began his career as a wide player known for his pace and trickery, but eventually transitioned into a center-forward position.
 Both players have a similar height of around 6'2" and possess rangy physiques.
 Kolo Muani's languid dribbling style and impressive speed are also reminiscent of Henry's style of play, particularly during his younger days.
 He has a remarkable strength on the ball and a playful approach to the game that can leave defenders trailing behind him.

 France national team coach, Didier Deschamps, acknowledged Kolo Muani's many qualities, describing him as a player who has a significant presence, runs in behind from deep, and has a good finishing ability.

 Frankfurt's head coach, Oliver Glasner, praised Kolo Muani's speed, tackling, dribbling, and finishing skills, noting that he is an asset to the team.

 Markus Krösche, Eintracht Frankfurt's board member for sport, expressed his excitement for Kolo Muani's potential, stating that his speed, robustness, finishing skills, and tactical versatility are qualities that the team needs.
 He further noted that Kolo Muani's potential had attracted the interest of many clubs, and the team is delighted that he has chosen to take his next steps with them.